 With support from the Division of Healthy Start and Perinatal Services (DHSPS), the Healthy Start TA & Support Center (TASC) is pleased to be able to provide Certified Lactation Counselor (CLC) training scholarships for 40 Healthy Start Grantees.
 Due to COVID, the Healthy Children Project’s Center for Breastfeeding is offering its intensive in-person 5-day CLC training certification course as a self-paced online course.
 The course takes approximately 52 hours to complete, but participants will have up to 6 months to complete it.
 For more information about the CLC training, please click here.

 TASC will cover the cost of the online training registration and the textbook for selected applicants.
 Selected applicants and/or their Healthy Start program will be responsible for covering the cost of the CLC certification exam, which can also be taken online.
-To access the application, please click here.
-Applications are due by COB Friday, 11/5.
+The application is now closed.
+Please keep an eye on TASC’s monthly newsletters and weekly email updates for announcements of future scholarship opportunities.

 This application will take 20-30 minutes to complete.
 Please note: